-HEAD OF DEPARTMENT: Mrs C Greenfield (cgreenfield@greshams.com)
+HEAD OF DEPARTMENT: Mrs C Greenfield (cgreenfield@greshams.com) EXAM BOARD: EDEXCEL

-Entry Requirements This course is designed for native Chinese speakers or pupils who has achieved at least Grade 6 in GCSE Mandarin.
+Entry Requirements Pupils who have achieved at least Grade 6 in GCSE Mandarin or equivalent.
 Where next?
-In UK universities, there are fruitful courses on offer, such as Chinese studies with social science; Chinese with Humanities, and Chinese with Medicine.
+In UK universities, there are fruitful courses on offer, such as Chinese studies with social science; Chinese with Humanities, International relations, and Chinese with Medicine.
 Almost every year, pupils carry on to study Chinese in higher education.